InfiniTimeOrg/InfiniTime/doc/gettingStarted/ota-nrfconnect.md

 ![NRFConnect 2](nrfconnect2.jpg)

-Browse to the DFU file you downloaded previously, the DFU transfer will start automatically.
+Find the DFU file (`pinetime-mcuboot-app-dfu-x.x.x.zip`) you downloaded previously, the DFU transfer will start automatically.
 When the transfer is finished, your PineTime will reset and restart on the new version of InfiniTime!

 Don't forget to **validate** your firmware.
 In the InfiniTime go to the settings (swipe right, select gear icon) and Firmware option and click **validate**.
 Otherwise after reboot the previous firmware will be used.